NeCTAR-RC/nectarcloud-tier0doco/articles/NeCTAR Documentation--DOCID16/Tools and Apps--DOCID24/QCIF TERN CoESRA--DOCID101.md

 ## Resource requirements

+CuNo installation is required as the desktop is virtually hosted.

 Currently, CoESRA is accessible using the Google Chrome browser only.
 Other browsers will eventually be supported.

 Firefox is the only browser available as part of the virtual desktop platform once the platform has launched.

-No installation is required as the desktop is virtually hosted.

 ## How to access